nwisbeta/github.io/pages/snomed_valueset/snomed_valueset_landing_page.md

 ### $expand implicit ValueSet with all concepts subsumed by 'Event', filtered by string 'met'

-This query builds on the previous $expand operation.
-To restrict results to the $expand operation, you can add a text filter, so the results must contain the string specified.
+This query builds on an `$expand` operation.
+To restrict results to the `$expand` operation, you can add a text filter, so the results must contain the string specified.

 ` GET http://nhswales-snomed-dev.app/fhir/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=isa/272379006&filter=met
 `